DOYU LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, June 22, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in DouYu International Holdings Limited ("DouYu" or the "Company") (NASDAQ: DOYU) of a class action securities lawsuit.
+NEW YORK, June 23, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in DouYu International Holdings Limited ("DouYu" or the "Company") ( DOYU) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of DouYu investors who were adversely affected by alleged securities fraud between April 30, 2021 and May 9, 2023.
 Follow the link below to get more information and be contacted by a member of our team: